geniussportsgroup/Signalr.Hubs.TypescriptGenerator/README.md

         clientCode : number | null;
     }

+##### IncludedTypesDiscovery
+Defines methods to discover types that should be included in the generated type script (when not used directly in the Hub interface method arguments).
+This is useful for example, to generate interfaces for derived types, when base type references are passed to Hub methods.

+- *IncludedTypesDiscovery.None* - Do not include any types other than directly used in Hub interface methods.
+(Default.)
+- *IncludedTypesDiscovery.UseKnownTypeAttribute* - Generate interfaces for types declared in the [KnownType] attribute in any of types directly used in Hub methods.

+Example C# code:

+    [DataContract]
+    [KnownType(typeof(InheritedSomethingDto))]
+    public class SomethingDto
+    {
+        [DataMember]
+        public string Property1 { get; set; }
+    }

+    [DataContract]
+    public class InheritedSomethingDto : SomethingDto
+    {
+        [DataMember]
+        public int OptionalInteger { get; set; }
+    }

+    public interface IHubAClient
+    {
+        void TakeThis(SomethingDto somethingDto);
+    }

+When generated using *IncludedTypesDiscovery.None*, typings will contain defintiions for

+    interface SomethingDto { ... }
+    interface IHubAClient { ... }

+When generated using *NotNullableTypeDiscovery.UseKnownTypeAttribute*, typings will contain defintiions for

+    interface SomethingDto { ... }
+    interface InheritedSomethingDto { ... }
+    interface IHubAClient { ... }

+##### EnumMemberNameMappingMode
+Defines supported methods for mapping .NET model enum member name to name of enum member in generated typings.

+- *MemberName* - use enum member name as defined (Default).
+- *MemberNameCamelCase* - use enum member name with first letter in lower case (camel-case).
+- *MemberNameLowerCase* - use enum member name converted to lower case.
+- *MemberNameUpperCase* - use enum member name converted to upper case.
+- *EnumMemberAttributeValue* - use the value of the *System.Runtime.Serialization.EnumMemberAttribute* if applied to enum meber.
+  If the attribute is not defined, fall back to *MemberName* option.

+Example C# code:

+    public enum SomethingEnum
+    {
+        One = 101,
+        Two = 202,
+        [EnumMember(Value = "oneAndTwo")]
+        Three = One + Two
+    }

+When generated using *EnumMemberNameMappingMode.MemberName*:

+    enum SomethingEnum {
+        One = 101,
+        Two = 202,
+        Three = 303
+    }

+When generated using *EnumMemberNameMappingMode.EnumMemberAttributeValue*:

+    enum SomethingEnum {
+        One = 101,
+        Two = 202,
+        oneAndTwo = 303
+    }

 ### Signalr.Hubs.TypeScriptGenerator.Console
 Can be used to generate TypeScipt by supplying input from command line.